Victor-Ou/Digit-Recognition/README.md

 ## How it looks

-Images can be found under the Digit_Recognition folder at Digit_Recognition/Homescreen.JPG, Digit_Recognition/Predict2.JPG, Digit_Recognition/Predict7.JPG
+Images can be found under the Digit_Recognition folder at Digit_Recognition/Homescreen.JPG, Digit_Recognition/Predict2.JPG, Digit_Recognition/Predict7.JPG.
+These 2 pictures are just examples of how the works, in reality, it can predict any number from 0-9.

 ## Credits